 The U.S. government has ceased selling gold – at least officially – because it is prevented by law from doing so.

-Meanwhile, the government of Canada has sold off virtually its entire gold stockpiles.
+Meanwhile, the government of Canada has sold off virtually its entire gold stockpile.
 Earlier this year, a drawdown took Canadian gold reserves down to a trivial 77 ounces – effectively 0% of total reserves.
-At one point in the 1960s, Canada held over 1,000 tonnes of the yellow metal.
+At one point in the 1960s, Canada held over 1,000 tonnes of yellow metal.
 Now, not even 1,000 ounces.

 Western Central Banks Unload Gold Hoards, Asians Go on Buying Spree

 As gold flows out of Western vaults, it accumulates in Eastern vaults and homes.
 India imports nearly 1,000 metric tonnes of gold per year, mainly to satisfy jewelry demand.
-And even though China is the world’s largest gold producer, domestic production isn’t enough to meet the country’s own demand.
+And even though China is the world’s largest gold producer, domestic production isn’t enough to meet the country’s demand.

-China competes with India for the title of world’s biggest gold importer.
+China competes with India for the title of the world’s biggest gold importer.
 The People’s Bank of China is widely believed to be accumulating more than 200 tonnes per year on its way to a total hoard of close to 4,000 tonnes.
 Reliable numbers are hard to come by, as China doesn’t fully disclose its purchases.
 But so far this year, it appears that China’s appetite for gold is being surpassed only by Russia’s.